-Some scholars may not be affiliated with a university, but may be using this time to re-energize their career or devote themselves to a writing project.
+Some scholars may be using this time to re-energize their career or devote themselves to a writing project.
 And some may be teachers or professors who have received a grant and are looking for housing in another location for the duration of their fellowship or grant.

 Remember, credit checks will vary from country to country.
 Some countries in Europe, for example, don’t even require credit checks to be performed.
 You want to make sure that the questions you are asking your prospective tenants concerning credit checks are in line with regulations in your region.

 Additionally, ask if they are open to having a background check performed on them.
 This check will show if the prospective tenant has had any past criminal records or been evicted from any previous rentals.

 Asking consent for both of these checks can quickly eliminate any prospective tenants that are not open to this since refusal could indicate that they may have some credit or background history that makes them unsuitable candidates.
 If the prospective tenant does provide consent, be sure to get this in writing and outline clearly the credit and background checks you are going to perform, as well as the information you will need from them.

 Related: Experian Credit Check

 *SabbaticalHomes.com has no relationship and would receive no financial gain if you use Experian or another service for a credit check.
 SH.com members are responsible for performing their own credit checks on potential tenants, and this is one service that members can use.